 Frequently asked questions

-Councils are required to prepare flood studies in accordance to the Floodplain Development Manual.
+Councils are required to prepare flood studies in line with the Flood Risk Management Manual.
 This manual outlines how councils should manage flooding to reduce the risk to people and properties.

 On this page, you'll find answers to questions about different aspects and terminology used in a flood study.